mit-rss/final_challenge2023/README.md

 | Briefing OR Report Grade (out of 10) | 40% |

 ### Part A: Final Race
+Part A is worth 35% of your Final Challenge technical grade.
+Your grade will be calculated based on the time your car takes to drive around the track (`best_race_split`, in seconds) as follows:

+  `Part A grade = min(100 + (50 - best_race_split), 110)  - penalties`

+Where `penalties` is calculated as follows:

+  `penalties = 15 * num_collisions + 5 * num_lane_line_breaches + 5 * num_long_breaches`

+And `num_lane_line_breaches` is the number of times the car drives outside of either lane line, and `num_long_breaches` is the number of times the car has driven outside of its lane and stayed outside of the lane for greater than 3 seconds.

+As you can see from this grading scheme, it is possible to receive bonus points for a very fast and precise solution.
+The **maximum speed of your car should be capped at 4 m/s**; you should be able to get full points (with bonus!) with a good controller.
+You should, above all, prioritize avoiding collisions, and if your car leaves its lane, it should quickly recover.
+More information about race day can be found below in this handout.

+### Part B: City Driving

 Part B is worth 25% of your Final Challenge technical grade.
 You get 3 attempts and your grade is based on your best attempt out of 3.
 Your grade will be calculated based on timed completion through the course (best_city_time, in seconds) and the number of penalties you incur as follows.
 Your grade depends on what portal you exit through and what bonuses you attempt to tackle:

 Portal 1: `Part B grade = min(100 + (21.5 - best_city_time), 110) - penalties`